johndarrel/hide-my-wp/readme.txt

 * Update - Compatible with Woocommerce 3.4
 * Fix - Compatibility with WP-Rocket
 * Fix - Compatibility with Autoptimize
-* Fix - Rewrite paths when moving from Lite mode to Default in Apache, Nginx and IIS
+* Fix - Rewrite paths when moving from Lite mode to Default in Apache, Nginx, and IIS
 * Fix - Restore settings didn't save the config rewrites

 = 2.0.03 (15 Sept 2018) =